maidsafe/rfcs/proposed/0008 MPID Messaging.md

 ## Planned Work

 1, Vault
+'''
     a, MpidManager::OutBox
     b, MpidManager::InBox
     c, detecting of client, when PUSH model used d, sending message flow
     e, retrieving message flow
     f, deleting message flow
+    g, churn handling and refreshing for account_transfer h, mpid_client addressing (if mpid address registratioin procedure to be undertaken)
+'''
 2, Routing
+'''
     a, Authority::MpidManager
     b, PUSH model
-        Notifying client with mpid_alert when client join This is not required if PULL model is used
+        Notifying client with mpid_alert when client join This is not required if PULL model is used c, Definition of MPID_MESSAGE_TAG and MPID_HEADER_TAG
+    d, Definition of MpidMessage and MpidHeader
+    e, Support Delete (for StructuredData only)
+    f, address relocation (if allows client using fixed mpid address connecting network) not required if 1.h is implemented
+'''
 3, Client
+'''
     a, Send Message
     b, Get Message (or Accept Message)
         This shall also includes the work of removing correspondent mpid_alerts c, Delete Message
+    d, address relocation (if allows client using fixed mpid address connecting network) not required if 1.h is implemented
+'''

 # Drawbacks